What we do

 The opportunity

-Farm Africa’s experience has shown that with access to the right inputs such as improved seeds, training on climate-smart agricultural practices, and access to finance and markets, farmers can increase yields by three times, and increase household incomes by 50% even in the face of climate change.
+Farm Africa's experience has shown that with access to the right inputs such as improved seeds, training on climate-smart agricultural practices and access to finance and markets, farmers can triple their yields, and boost incomes by 50% even in the face of climate change.

 Increased productivity reduces the need to expand farming land, which reduces deforestation and therefore reduces carbon emissions.
-Meanwhile, improved post-harvest handling of crops reduces emissions from food loss.
+Meanwhile, improved post-harvest practices cuts emissions from food loss.

-Planting trees can draw down carbon from the atmosphere while building farms’ resilience to weather extremes.
+Planting trees captures carbon and builds farms' resilience to weather extremes.

 Diversification is important to reducing vulnerability to climate extremes.
 Farmers rearing livestock as well as growing a range of crops have less chance of losing everything when droughts or floods hit.